SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/filesystems/global-common.md

 processing architecture.
 For some general programs you can use the same installs across all systems, but for best performance, we recommend separate installs for each system and architecture (e.g. for edison vs. for Cori KNL).

+!!! warning
-Since it's mounted read-only on the compute nodes, software installs should be done on the login nodes.
+     Global common is mounted read-only on the computes to improve performance.
+Software installs should be done on the login nodes.

 ## Performance